JasonBock/NUnit.Experimental.TestAdapter/README.md

 # NUnit.Experimental.TestAdapter

-An experimental idea to use a [source generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to handle test discover and execution in [NUnit](https://nunit.org/).
+An experimental idea to use a [source generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to handle test discovery and execution in [NUnit](https://nunit.org/).

 ## Overview